 Grace is such a powerful word, in fact, I believe one of the most powerful words in the universe…

-Welcome to my Study where I like to get creative & also take time to be reflective, will you join me in a cuppa dear friend while we enjoy our time of reflection together…
+Will you join me in a cuppa dear friend while we enjoy our time of reflection together.

-Today, I have a new French lady grey tea, brewed in my new teapot to sip in its matching cup, a set that I won at the High Tea at Christmas.
+Today, I have a new French lady grey tea, brewed in my new teapot to sip in its matching cup as seen in the photo.

 Shall we begin our reflection…

-However, it was also words of understanding, words of encouragement, words in perspective & words of truth that eventually bought healing to those same patients.
+However, it was also words of understanding, words of encouragement, words in perspective & words of truth that eventually bought healing.

-As 2019 approached the word Grace kept coming to mind over & over again.
+As the new year approached the word Grace kept coming to mind over & over again.
 So I pondered upon this…

 Shall we take a closer look at;